okeshawarz/prospectus/keshawarz_prospectus_v2.md

 >owing to the good government of the sovereign, which, by protecting the
 >industry of either the whole people, or of the inhabitants of some particular
 >place, enables them to pay so much more than its real value for the ground
 >which they build their houses upon...
-Nothing can be more reasonbale than that
+Nothing can be more reasonable than that
 >a fund, which owes its existence to the good government of the state should be
 >taxed peculiarly, or should contribute something more than the greater part of
 >other funds, towards the support of that government.

-The pecularity of land ownership was, then, well-known to the classical thinkers, Smith, Ricardo, Marx, and Keynes.
+The peculiarity of land ownership was, then, well-known to the classical thinkers, Smith, Ricardo, Marx, and Keynes.
 The existence of a monopoly on *space*, which is a fundamental condition of existence (for both the production process as well as... well, anything) posed huge barriers to the well-organized accumulation of capital^[Ricardo, for example, famously argued for the abolition of the Corn Laws in England, leading to the eventual liquidation of the English gentry as a class.].
 The tripartite division of the national product into wages, profits, and rents, was a relatively uncontroversial tenet of political economy until John Bates Clark, armed with marginal productivity and lacking a theory of land or land-rent,